paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

     <summary>Show screenshot</summary>
     <img src="./images/insecure2-token-querystring.png" alt="" width="100%"/>
     </details>
-5. Open a command window and execute: `curl --location "http://localhost:5059/user/dashboard" --header "Authorization: Bearer [jwt]"` replacing `[jwt]` with the token you copied from the address bar in step 4.
+5. Open a command window and execute: `curl --location "http://localhost:5059/user/dashboard" --header "Authorization: Bearer [jwt]"` replacing `[jwt]` with the token you copied above.
 You should get the dashboard items for a basic user as you did when logging in to the Insecure.WEB app.
     <details>
     <summary>Show screenshot</summary>
     <img src="./images/curl-request-user-dashboard.png" alt="" width="100%"/>
     </details>
-6. Execute the Curl command again with the same jwt but this time update the URL to point to the `admin/dashboard` endpoint: `curl --location "http://localhost:5059/admin/dashboard" --header "Authorization: Bearer [jwt]"`.
+6. Execute the cURL command again with the same jwt but this time update the URL to point to the `admin/dashboard` endpoint: `curl --location "http://localhost:5059/admin/dashboard" --header "Authorization: Bearer [jwt]"`.
 You should now get the dashboard items for the admin user.
     <details>
     <summary>Show screenshot</summary>
     <img src="./images/curl-request-admin-dashboard.png" alt="" width="100%"/>